alphagov/inside-government-admin-guide/creating-documents/document-types.md

 This format covers all types of formal announcement made by government.
 Note that if an announcement has been made in this format, you don't need a news story about that announcement as it speaks for itself.

+This document type has 6 sub-types.

 #### Speech: transcript/draft/speaking notes (sub-types)

-A speech is delivered to a specific audience and often asserts the government's message or position on an issue.
+A speech is delivered to a specific audience, usually during an important event or visit, and often asserts the government's message or position on an issue.
 When creating a speech:

 * never include 'speech' in the title
 * specify the audience in the title or summary (eg Soldiers, Sailors, Airmen and Families Association)